How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 - What happens after I have filed the Petition?

 - This information relates to DSHS cases like TANF, Food Assistance (food stamps), licensing, and child care; and also HCA cases like Medicaid (including long-term care).

 This packet explains when and how to petition the Superior Court for review.
 It is not an easy process.
 Do not get discouraged.
 You may need to read this several times or ask someone about it.

 Yes.
 Before you file a Petition for Review in Superior Court, you must finish the administrative appeals process.
 If you do not, the Superior Court cannot hear your case.

 an administrative hearing with an Administrative Law Judge (ALJ) from the Office of Administrative Hearings AND

 A Board of Appeals (BOA) Review.
 If the ALJ’s decision is a “Final Order,” skip this step.

 If the ALJ's written decision is an "Initial Order," you must appeal to the BOA before you can file in Superior Court.
 This is confusing, but it is very important.
 For more information regarding DSHS cases, see WAC 388-02-0217 and 388-02-0600.
 For HCA cases, see WAC 182-526-0560 through 182-526-0595.
 (For all HCA cases, the ALJ's written decision will always be an "Initial Order.")
-Our publication called Representing Yourself at a Fair Hearing also has more information.
+Our publication called Representing Yourself at an Administrative Hearing also has more information.

 You must file and serve a Petition for Review within thirty (30) days of the final administrative order.
 The 30 days starts from the date on the decision, not the date you got it.
 Below we explain:

 what the Petition must say